 Since 2009, I have been developing my own artistic practice, exhibiting and creating site-responsive installations, completing an MA in Fine Art at UCA and in 2016 I won the Ashurst Emerging Sculptor Award with ‘Stains’.

-I appropriate discarded, once-functional objects – a metal foldup bed, a milk crate, a communion platter – which have lost their original use or authority but still maintain an aura or marks of use and abuse.
-I sometimes incorporate other materials that are held to have more value or impact: stained glass, old photographs, neon.
-The contrast contains the tension and ambiguities I am interested in.
+I appropriate discarded, once-functional objects – a metal foldup bed, a milk crate, a communion platter, glass pantiles – which have lost their original use or authority but still maintain a patina or marks of use.
+I sometimes incorporate other materials that are held to have more value or impact: stained glass, vintage photographs, neon.
+The contrast contains the tension and ambiguities that interest me.

 My background in theatre influences my work and approach.
-The objects I choose are often like props but with memory embedded: discarded beds with echoes of fantasies or nightmares, a wine-stained communion tray lit up by a neon ‘sacred’ heart.
+The objects I choose are often like props but with memory embedded: discarded beds with echoes of fantasies or nightmares, a wine-stained communion tray lit up by a neon ‘sacred’ heart, a high-vis jacket hung on an altar angel.

-The physical act of making is for me a renegotiation, a way of thinking, of reading the world and being more fully in it, and of bearing witness to my time and place.
+These ‘replacements’ are a way of thinking, of renegotiating the world and my place in it, and of bearing witness to my time and place.